When Was Anne Of Cleves Born

 While the core facts surrounding Anne of Cleves' birth remain consistent in historical accounts, modern scholarship continues to delve deeper into the nuances of her life and times.
 Recent trends in historical research focus on re-evaluating traditional narratives and challenging long-held assumptions.
 In Anne's case, historians are increasingly exploring her agency and resourcefulness, moving beyond the simplistic portrayal of her as a passive victim of circumstance.

 The rise of digital humanities has also contributed to new insights into Anne of Cleves' life.
 Online databases and digitized archives provide researchers with access to a wealth of primary source materials, including letters, documents, and financial records.
 These resources allow historians to reconstruct Anne's daily life in greater detail and to uncover previously unknown aspects of her personality and experiences.
-For example, analysis of her financial records reveals her involvement in various business ventures, demonstrating her entrepreneurial spirit.
+As an example, analysis of her financial records reveals her involvement in various business ventures, demonstrating her entrepreneurial spirit.

 Tips and Expert Advice